This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Matricectomy: This procedure destroys part of your nail matrix so that a small section of your nail stops growing.
+- Matricectomy is a procedure where part of your nail matrix is destroyed so that a small section of your nail stops growing.
 Your nail matrix is the area that your nail grows from.
 It is the pale or white color at the base of your nail.
 Most of the matrix cannot be seen because it lies underneath the skin.
 A chemical, laser, or instrument may be used to destroy the nail matrix.

-- Soak and lift the nail: Soak your ingrown nail in water for 20 minutes, 2 times each day.
+- Soak and lift the nail.
+Soak your ingrown nail in warm water for 20 minutes, 2 to 3 times each day.
 Then gently lift the edge of the ingrown nail away from the skin.
 Wedge a small piece of cotton or gauze under the corner of the nail.
+You can also put dental floss under the nail to lift the edge away from the skin.
 This may help keep the nail from growing into the skin.

 - Your ingrown nail is not better in 7 days.